These tips for sage plant care will help you get the most out of this popular garden herb plant.

 Sage is also a useful plant to repel mosquitoes.
 The leaves send out a strong fragrance and produces oils that repel the insect.

 You may find that you have more sage than you can use at the end of the growing season.
 One of the best ways to preserve sage is to freeze the leaves.
 See more tips on preserving herbs here.

 To freeze sage leaves, just place them between sheets of wax paper or foil which has been coated in olive oil.
 The leaves will remain supple even after freezing and you can remove them individually as needed.

-Dry sage by hanging bunches of the stems upside-down to dry.
+Dry sage by hanging bunches of the stems upside-down to dry for about a week.
 Strip the dried leaves from the stem and store in an airtight container.